Theory of spin center sensing of diffusion

-Similarly to the second case, and in analogy with recent works on the use {of} spin defects to sense many-body interactions~\cite{davis2021probing,dwyer2021probing}, here we plot {the average probe coherence,} ${\cal C}(t)$, {which characterizes the time evolution of both} the dephasing or relaxation processes due to the electric noise.
-Accordingly, we have for Gaussian noise ${\cal C}(t)=e^{-(\delta^2/2)\int_{0}^t dt' \int_{0}^{t}dt'' \left \langle E_{\mu}(t'')E_{\mu}(t') \right \rangle e^{i\Omega(t''-t')}}$~\cite{candido-pin,magneticnoise6} where $\delta$ is proportional to the {spin-defect} electric dipole moment. $\Omega$ {characterizes either spin relaxation, with its value given by the corresponding frequency difference of the levels; or spin decoherence for $\Omega=0$~\cite{candido-pin,candido-spin1surface,magneticnoise6}}.
-By rewriting this equation using the electric noise spectral density, we obtain
+In analogy with recent work using spin centers to sense many-body interactions~\cite{davis2021probing,dwyer2021probing}, here we {define} {the average probe coherence,} ${\cal C}(t)$, {which characterizes the time evolution of both} the dephasing or relaxation processes due to electric noise.
+For Gaussian noise ${\cal C}(t)=e^{-(\delta^2/2)\int_{0}^t dt' \int_{0}^{t}dt'' \left \langle E_{\mu}(t'')E_{\mu}(t') \right \rangle e^{i\Omega(t''-t')}}$~\cite{candido-pin,magneticnoise6} where $\delta$ is proportional to the {spin-defect} electric dipole moment. $\Omega$ {characterizes either spin relaxation, with its value given by the corresponding frequency difference of the levels, or spin decoherence for $\Omega=0$~\cite{candido-pin,candido-spin1surface,magneticnoise6}}.
+In terms of the electric noise spectral density